 The recruitment life cycle is the process that begins with a need or requirement for a candidate and ends when the candidate is successfully hired or placed.
 It encompasses everything from that first moment that you decide you need a new employee to the process of onboarding your new hire.

 The recruitment life cycle is helpful for hiring every single employee.
-Whether you are looking for part-time employees in your customer service department or your next CEO, the recruitment life cycle can maximize your odds of finding that outstanding employee.
+Whether you are looking for part-time employees in your customer service department or your next CEO, this process can maximize your odds of finding that outstanding employee.

 Now, let’s take an in-depth look at the six stages of the recruitment life cycle.
 No one stage is more important than the other.
 Rather, they all work together to help you find and hire great employees.